nitinkc/nitinkc.github.io/_posts/Java/2023-10-20-java-tests.md

 # Type inference

-removes the noise from the code and type inference can be used.
+- helps remove the noise from the code

-IDE's provides the hover and know the type of the variables.
+- IDE's provides the hover and know the type of the variables.

-allows the compiler to know the type about
+- allows the compiler to know the type about

 ```java
 var test = "test";